-From Smartphone Images to Musculoskeletal Models: Personalized Inertial Parameter Estimation
+From Body Hulls to Musculoskeletal Models: Personalized Inertial Parameter Estimation

-Markus Gambietz1, Putri Qistina Azam1, Philipp Amon1, Iris Wechsler2, Eva Maria Hille3, Timo Menzel4, Tabea Ott5, Mario Botsch4, Matthias Braun3, Jörg Miehling2, Katie L. McMahon6, Anne D. Koelewijn1
+Markus Gambietz1, Putri Qistina Azam1, Philipp Amon1, Iris Wechsler2, Eva Maria Hille3, Timo Menzel4, Tabea Ott5, Mario Botsch4, Matthias Braun3, Jörg Miehling2,6, Katie L. McMahon7, Anne D. Koelewijn1

 Show affiliations ▼